 Thirty-four percent (34%) of voters nationwide rate the U.S. health care system as good or excellent.
+That’s right in the middle of a narrow range measured over the past ten months.
 Since August, regular polling by ScottRasmussen.com has shown the number offering such a positive assessment has stayed between 30% and 38% (see topline trends).

 ScottRasmussen.com tracks ratings of the health care system and related items at least twice a month.
 Latest results are always released on this page.
 We also provide weekly updates of economic confidence and frequent updates of polling on immigration, Congress, the Supreme Court, and trust in government.

-Thirty-nine percent (39%) of men rate the U.S. health care system as good or excellent along with 31% of women (see crosstab results).
+Thirty-three percent (33%) of voters under 35 rate the U.S. health care system as good or excellent.
+Among senior citizens, that number is 37% (see crosstab results).

 Sixty-one percent (61%) of voters nationwide believe that apps and devices monitoring health, fitness, and diet lead to improved health.
 Eighty-three percent agree that a person’s lifestyle choices have a bigger impact than medical care on a person’s health and quality of life.

 Most voters (52%) believe that new technologies will have a bigger positive impact on health care than new government policies.
 Just 28% believe government policies will have a bigger impact while 21% are not sure.

 Related data shows that voters are largely unaware of new technologies enabling self-monitoring of EKG’s and x-rays.

 When having unfamiliar medical symptoms, 75% of voters are at least somewhat likely to visit medical websites to learn about possible causes.
 Eighty percent (80%) consider such websites to be at least somewhat reliable.
 Seventy-one percent (71%) believe they generally do more harm than good.